-Emily Carr offers robust and innovative Graduate Studies programs; including: Resident Master of Design and Master of Applied Arts (Visual Arts and Media Arts) and Low Resident Master of Applied Arts (Visual Arts and Media Arts).
+Emily Carr offers robust and innovative Graduate Studies programs; including: Resident Master of Design and Master of Applied Arts (Visual Arts and Media Arts) and Low Residency Master of Applied Arts (Visual Arts and Media Arts).
 These professional, terminal degrees prepare students to engage in a range of diverse and expanding sectors of culture and creative industry.
 Graduates from our program will be able to demonstrate significant expertise in the application of creative knowledge in their field.

 The Graduate degree is naturally interdisciplinary.
 Courses in research, theory and studio practice integrate methodological threads that span diverse fields of cultural production.
 Seminars offer a constructive environment for discourse and critique, while a series of lectures and studio visits from renowned artists informs and supplements student practice.
 Graduate cohorts are chosen with attention to the unique combination of attributes students bring, resulting in balanced and dynamic study groups.

-The Graduate Studies program is delivered through two distinct but interrelated programs: Residency and Low Residency.
+The Graduate Studies program is delivered through two distinct but interrelated programs: Residency and Low Residency (only Master of Applied Arts).
 Residency cohorts progress through the program in 21 months of fulltime study.
 Low Residency cohorts progress through the equivalent program in 28 months, with equally challenging but more flexible delivery model built around 3 summer intensive residencies in Vancouver and rigorous online curriculum.

 Emily Carr is proud of its internationally renowned faculty who guide students through the learning process with ongoing analysis, critique, and support.

 We also offer a Master of Digital Media degree at our Great Northern Way campus.

-The Residency program offers focused study in the following streams:
+The Residency MAA program offers focused study in the following streams:

 - Media Arts